 These programs are also referred to as zero-down or no money down home loans.
 It means you are financing 100 percent of the value of the home.
 Lenders introduced this type of loan because property values have historically risen, which helps homeowners create equity in their home.
 No down payment mortgages can be a little more difficult for lenders, but they are now better able to review a client's entire profile which helps ensure they are a safe risk.
-The two remaining 100% home loans in Florida are the USDA and VA home loans.
+The two remaining 100% home loans in the U.S are the USDA and VA home loans.

 Who Is a Good Candidate for a No Money Down Mortgage Loan?

 - For some people, a no money down home loan may be the only way to buy a home.
-Florida first time home buyers may not have enough saved up for a 20 percent down payment or might want to use the money they've saved for other uses like buying furniture or other necessities for their new home.
+First time home buyers may not have enough saved up for a 20 percent down payment or might want to use the money they've saved for other uses like buying furniture or other necessities for their new home.
 It may be that they have found a home and want to lock into it now before the home appreciates to a point where they can no longer afford it.

 - Some might even need the money they save for other things such as paying off or consolidating debt.
 It makes good financial sense because mortgage interest is usually tax-deductible and rates are lower than most credit cards.
 It may also be that they need the money for their child's college tuition.